The-Great-Assyr/VCV_Paraphernalia/TIPS & TRICKS.md

 2. plugins are written in c++

+## SVG FILES
+1. to convert a .png to .svg you have to "**convert to curves**" the raster image!!
+Or you won't see any picture in the final compiled panel!
+2. don't remove the background in the process!
+3. the higher the values in the "converet to curves" windows, the better the final result **BUT** the heavier the final .svg files

 ## SOFTWARES & WEB SITES
 1. CODEPEN VCV FILES CONCATENATOR - https://codepen.io/nebularnoise/full/PRQMpp/
 2. PATCH STORAGE - https://patchstorage.com/platform/vcv-rack/